 In short, absolutely!
 My answer to these things are “if it feels good and you don’t notice any repercussions…go for it!”.
 Sometimes relaxing by getting something like this is the step you need to move out of the pain phase.

 Foam rollers, vibration guns, cupping, performance tape…it’s all fine and I say use it if you see benefits.
-Many have their theory of what it is doing but they are all just modifying the sensation of pain.
-Although, these should not be viewed as a long-term solution to the problem and doesn’t address the problem in how it likely manifested, they have benefits that many people see everyday.
+Each user has their theories, but the tools all just modifying the sensation of pain.
+Although these tools should not be viewed as a long-term solution to the problem and don’t address pain’s underlying causes, they do have benefits that many people see every day.

 To Ice Or to Heat, That Is the Question!

-At the Modern Movement Clinic, we know that the evidence has shown that ice doesn’t historically do what we thought it did previously in regards to the healing process.
+At Modern Movement Clinic, we know that the evidence has shown that ice doesn’t historically do what we previously thought it did.
 In fact, the creator of the RICE method has publicly addressed his historical claim to say as much.
 We suggest using what feels best to you.